mnestorov/smarty-magazine/README.md

-Here's a sample `README.md` file for your WordPress theme.
-It includes sections for installation, features, customization, and support.
-Feel free to tweak it to better match your theme's specifics.

----

 # **SmartyMagazine WordPress Theme**

 A clean, modern, and responsive WordPress theme designed for magazines, blogs, and content-rich websites. **SmartyMagazine** offers flexible customization options, intuitive design, and full compatibility with the latest WordPress features.